What is Christian nationalism?

 “Also,” his wife added, “my Lord wants me here to fight for the unborn.”

-But to many faith leaders, the Christian nationalism on display amid the mob violence that resulted in five deaths was most alarming — and appalling.
+But to many faith leaders, the Christian nationalism on display amid the deadly mob violence was most alarming — and appalling.

 “We have too many people in the church who aspire to be Christian Republicans, Christian Democrats, Christian something else.
 Their alliances and their allegiances are not first and foremost to Christ.
 People are compromised in their faith,” said Melvin Otey, a minister and law professor at Faulkner University in Montgomery, Ala.